marianoktm/SECPROG-Unisa/README.md

 }
 ```

 This time we have to override `modified` with a certain value.
-The source code suggests us this value: `0x61626364`.
+The source code suggests this value to us: `0x61626364`.

-But wtf is that?
-If you're not a script kiddie you would know it's hexadecimal.
+But what the heck is that?
+If you're not a script kiddie, you would know it's hexadecimal.

-Let's read the `man ascii` entry to know which char are these:
+Let's read the `man ascii` entry to know which char these are:
 - 0x61 -> "a"
 - 0x62 -> "b"
-- you got the point...
+- you get the point...

 So we have to input `abcd` into `modified`.

 How tf are we going to accomplish it without a `gets()`?

-Actually this program uses the `strcpy()` function, that still doesn't check the size of the destination memory.
+Actually this program uses the `strcpy()` function, which still doesn't check the size of the destination buffer.

 So if `argv[1]` is 65 bytes and `buffer` is 64 bytes, it will still copy 65 bytes.

-Anyway, if we're just going to put `abcd` into the variable, we would miserably fail, because Protostar is little endian.
-We have to reverse it (if it's not clear, it's `dcba`).
+Anyway, if we're just going to put `abcd` into the variable, we would miserably fail, because Protostar is little endian. e have to reverse it; if it's not clear, the value should be `dcba`.

 Let's perform the attack: